OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Replace `TODO 2` with the following.
 About this code, note:

     * The method `UseOAuthBearerAuthentication` is called instead of the more common `UseWindowsAzureActiveDirectoryBearerAuthentication` because the latter is not compatible with the Azure AD V2 endpoint.
-    * The URL that is passed to the method is where the OWIN middleware obtains instructions for getting the key it needs to verify the signature on the access token received from the Office application.
+    * The URL that is passed to the method is where the OWIN middleware obtains instructions for getting the key it needs to verify the signature on the bootstrap token received from the Office application.
 The Authority segment of the URL comes from the web.config.
 It is either the string "common" or, for a single-tenant add-in, a GUID.

     ```csharp
     string[] endAuthoritySegments = { "oauth2/v2.0" };